Curvatures of moduli space of curves and applications: Totally geodesic submanifolds in Torelli locus.

-\bproof It is well-known that any totally geodesic submanifold of $\sA_k$ is also locally symmetric.
+\emph{The proof of Theorem \ref{4}}.
+It is well-known that any totally geodesic submanifold of $\sA_k$ is also locally symmetric.
 Suppose $j(V)$ has rank$>1$.
 Then by Siu's computation in \cite[Appendix, Theorem~4]{Siu80a}, the holomorphic bisectional curvatures of the canonical metrics on irreducible bounded symmetric domains of rank$>1$ are non-positive but \emph{not strictly negative}.
-Let $h$ be the metric on $j(V)$ induced by the Hodge metric $\omega_{\mathrm{H}}$ on $\sA_k$.
+Let $h$ be the metric on $j(V)$ induced by the Hodge metric on $\sA_k$.
 Hence, $(j(V), h)$ has non-positive holomorphic bisectional curvature by formula (\ref{cu}).
 Let $g$ be the Hermitian metric on $V$ induced by the Weil-Petersson metric on $\sM_k$.
 By Corollary \ref{submonotone}, $(V,g)$ has strictly negative holomorphic bisectional curvature.
-By Theorem \ref{To}, $h=cg$ for some positive constant $c$ which is a contradiction.
-Hence, $j(V)$ is of rank $1$, i.e. a ball quotient. \eproof \etheorem
+Since the Torelli map $j$ is holomorphic and injective, by Theorem \ref{To}, $h=cg$ for some positive constant $c$ which is a contradiction.
+Hence, $j(V)$ is of rank $1$, i.e. a ball quotient.\\